Mary Ashun

-Mary A. Ashun (born 1968) is a Ghanaian-Canadian educator, author and researcher; she is principal of Ghana International School in Accra, Ghana.
+Mary Asabea Ashun (born 1968) is a Ghanaian-Canadian educator, author and researcher; she is principal of Ghana International School in Accra, Ghana.

 Education

 Mary Ashun was born in Accra, Ghana, in 1968 as Mary Asabea Apea to Emmanuel Apea, former diplomat with the Commonwealth Secretariat in London and UN Ambassador and Coordinator to Nigeria and ECOWAS, and Emma Elizabeth Apea (née Appiah) a teacher.

 She holds a BSc in combined science from the University of East London (UK), a B.Ed. in secondary education from University of Toronto and a PhD in biochemistry from SUNY Buffalo, NY.

 Academic career

 Ashun was principal of Philopateer Christian College in Toronto, Canada, and a professor in the Faculty of Education at Redeemer University College in Canada.

 In 2014, Ashun was awarded a Klingenstein School Heads Fellowship at the Teacher's College, Columbia University.
 Also in 2019, she was elected as a board member of the Association of International Schools in Africa.

 In May 2011, Ashun was awarded a $200,000 Canadian International Development Agency (CIDA) grant from Redeemer University to work on literacy development and Business growth in Asamankese, Ghana.
 Together with a team of students and adult volunteers, the literacy program for women grew into a primary school for children in the village of Asamankese.
 The school has since graduated its first group of Yr 6 students into Middle School at His Majesty's Christian School in Asamankese.
 It is a quality low-cost education option for parents in the Asamankese area.